 |Large scale factor model||CQO||factor model||CoLab, Cookbook|

 |Market impact costs||CQO, POW||market impact, power law||CoLab, Cookbook|

 |Transaction costs||CQO, mixed-int||leverage, buy-in threshold, fixed costs||CoLab, Cookbook|

 |Benchmark relative optimization||CQO||active return, error tracking||CoLab, Cookbook|

 - A note on formulating quadratic functions.
-In some cases, simple tricks can lead to a reduction in solution time by a factor of 10 or more.
+In some cases, simple tricks can reduce solution time by a factor of 10 or more.

 - The MOSEK Modeling Cookbook - is a mathematically oriented publication about conic optimization which presents the theory, examples, and many tips and tricks about formulating optimization problems.
 Also available as PDF (A4) and PDF (letter).